↑

 • Taste to see if you want to add more sugar or cayenne pepper for your taste.

-• Crack the eggs, one at a time, directly over the tomato mixture, making sure to space them evenly over the sauce.
+• Crack 5-6 eggs, one at a time, directly over the tomato mixture, making sure to space them evenly over the sauce.
 I usually place 4-5 eggs around the outer edge and 1 in the center.
 The eggs will cook "over easy" style on top of the tomato sauce.

 • Cover the pan.
 Allow mixture to simmer for 10-15 minutes, or until the eggs are cooked and the sauce has slightly reduced.
 Keep an eye on the skillet to make sure that the sauce doesn't reduce too much, which can lead to burning.